IKRedHat/Nexus-Release-Readiness-Bot/docs/admin-dashboard-tutorial.md

 2. Check the error message
 3. Verify the agent container is running
 4. Check agent-specific credentials in Configuration
+5. For MCP agents, verify SSE connection is established

+### Problem: LLM Connection Failed

+**Symptoms**: Test connection shows error

+**Solutions**:
+1. Verify the API key is correct
+2. Check if the provider is selected correctly
+3. For self-hosted (Ollama/vLLM), verify server is running
+4. Check network connectivity to the LLM service
+5. Verify API key has required permissions

 ### Problem: Configuration Not Saving